karma-runner/grunt-karma/README.md

   }
 }
 ```
 The `background` option will tell grunt to run karma in a child process so it doesn't block subsequent grunt tasks.
+You can add `silent: true` to supress output from the background process.

 Config your `watch` task to run the karma task with the `:run` flag.
 For example: